-Wheat Berries are the short hard kernels that are ground up to make wheat flour.
-They are PACKED with nutrition, including 6 grams of protein, 38% of your daily iron and tons of fiber.
+Wheat Berries are the short hard kernels that are ground up to make wheat flour, but you can eat them whole as well.
+They are PACKED with nutrition, have high levels of iron, manganese, thiamin, and phosphorus.
 They also happen to be low in fat and calories.
 Wahoo!

 If you'd like to learn more about wheat berries nutrition and how to cook with them, check out my comprehensive guide to wheat berries.
 There's lots of fun stuff to learn about this healthy whole grain.

 Wheat berries have a pretty mild flavor, similar to oatmeal.
 They easily blend with and take on other flavors.
-Wheat berries, however, are chewier than other grains you might be use to eating.
-When I first started eating them, it was the texture that I had to get use to eating not the taste.
+Wheat berries, however, are chewier than other grains you might be used to eating.
+When I first started eating them, it was the texture that I had to get used to eating not the taste.

 - It speeds up cooking time by 15-30 minutes as compared to the stove top method.